Flood threat continues in Georgia, other southern states

 Parts of Georgia, Alabama, Tennessee, North Carolina, South Carolina, Kentucky, Virginia and West Virginia were under flash flood watches through Monday evening.
 The chance for flash flooding also extended to the northeast, into Pennsylvania and parts of southern New England, the weather service said.

-Among the hardest-hit areas in this weekend’s storms was northwest Georgia, where 12 inches (30 centimeters) of rain fell in some spots, forecasters said.
-Georgia Gov. Brian Kemp on Sunday declared a state of emergency in Chattooga and Floyd counties.
-That directed all state resources to help with “preparation, response and recovery activities.”
+Church pastors and volunteers planned to distribute water on Monday in the small towns of Summerville and Trion, according to the Chattooga County Emergency Management Agency.

-In Chattooga County, church pastors and volunteers planned to distribute water on Monday in the small towns of Summerville and Trion, according to the Chattooga County Emergency Management Agency.
-Summerville city officials also had water available at its city hall.
+“We’ve never had anything like this before,” Summerville Mayor Harry Harvey said.

-The city of Summerville advised residents who use the city’s water utility services to boil water prior to drinking, cooking or preparing baby food due to flash flooding at the Raccoon Creek Filter plant.
-It wasn’t clear on Monday how long it would take to make repairs to the system.
+After visiting the community’s flooded water treatment plant Monday morning, Harvey said, “Things are not as bad as we thought they were, or as bad as they could be.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.